wuzikang961215/ResearchPaperClustering/README.md

       ```bash
       jupyter notebook
       ```
     - Open the notebook `ResearchPaperClustering.ipynb` and run it cell by cell.

-The notebook includes the following steps:
+### Details and Purposes of Each Step in the Notebook

 1. **Data Extraction and Saving**: Extracts and preprocesses the text data from the PDF files.
 In this section:
     - Running the first cell extracts all text from the first two pages of all PDFs and saves the extractions in the `data/processed/texts` directory.
     - Running the next cell extracts abstracts from the text files and saves them in the `data/processed/abstracts` directory as text files.
 Additionally, it generates an `abstracts.csv` file in the `data/processed` directory for further data manipulation.

 2. **Vectorization**: Converts the preprocessed text into numerical representation using various vectorization methods (TF-IDF, Word2Vec, BERT, etc.).
 After comparing the results among all vectorization methods, Word2Vec is used for further steps.

+3. **Determine Optimal Number of Clusters**: This step utilizes the elbow method, silhouette score, and Davies-Bouldin index to determine the best number of clusters.

-        3. **Clustering**: Applies different clustering algorithms (K-Means, Hierarchical Clustering, DBSCAN, Spectral Clustering, Gaussian Mixture Models) to group similar research papers.
+4. **Clustering and Visualization**: Applies different clustering algorithms (K-Means, Hierarchical Clustering, DBSCAN, Spectral Clustering, Gaussian Mixture Models) to group similar research papers.
 Hierarchical clustering is chosen for its effectiveness in this context.
-        4. **Evaluation and Visualization**: Evaluates the clustering results using metrics like silhouette score and Davies-Bouldin index, and visualizes the clusters in a 2-dimensional graph using t-SNE.
+This step also prints out the silhouette score and Davies-Bouldin index scores, and visualizes the clusters in a 2-dimensional graph using t-SNE.
+It also outputs the `clustering_results.csv` and `summary_report.csv` to the `data/processed` directory, indicating which paper belongs to which cluster and also which cluster contains how many papers including their corresponding key topic terms, respectively.

 ### Contributions